 also be avoided while nursing), rosemary, sage, thyme and wintergreen.
 At any

-rate, essential oils are very potent and we recommend that they only be used
+rate, essential oils are very potent and I recommend that they only be used

 under the supervision of trained professionals for valid healing purposes.

 The safest way to clear out odors from your home is to remove the source

 of the problem.
 Then keep the air clean by ensuring regular ventilation.

 Additionally, many of the plants used to make essential oils are gathered

 from the wild.
 And there is a serious sustainability issue with many of these

 plants, especially with the two most popular

 scents – rosewood and sandalwood, which are both being decimated in the wild.

 Tiny amounts of essential oils require massive quantities of plant material,